TruncatedDinoSour/124/README.md

         -   square root of all posted ( given ) reactions ( negative effect )
         -   stars removed if u star a message ( negative effect )
         -   inverse average of all values ( neutral effect )
+        -   all divided by times uve been kicked off the scoreboard ( linear effect )
 -   support for starboard using `/starboard` to set the starboard channel
 -   `/timelb` which keeps track of how long a person stayed in the server
 -   `/tod` for truth, dare or paranoia games
 -   `/wordcloud` which keeps track of all unique words used in the server
 -   `/src` for displaying a url for source code
 -   `/invite` for displaying the top invite
+-   `/cat` and `/anime` pics
 -   easy setup
 -   developer-friendly configuration in `src/bot124/const.py`
 -   feature packed and light